ImprobableStudios/Agentic_System_for_AI/README.md

 ## Architecture
 The system uses a hybrid architecture:
 - **Native Ollama**: Runs directly on the host OS to leverage maximum GPU performance for model inference.
+- **Remote Ollama**: Alternatively, connect to an existing Ollama instance running on another machine.
 - **Dockerized Services**: All other components (databases, monitoring, applications) are containerized for portability and easy management.

 For a detailed architecture overview, see `docs/architecture_evaluation.md`.